 I am TERRIBLE for thinking ‘oh that’s a great idea, I’ll remember that’, and then almost instantly forgetting it unless I write it down.

 Putting out great content is one part of the puzzle, but don’t forget that social media is all about connection.

 If at all possible, add in 10 minutes a day just to go and interact with other people.
 Set a timer, and hopefully you can fit this in.

 I know that’s cheating a bit, talking to people about their interests, not just yours and what you’re sharing, is so important.
 What are other people sharing, and how can you support them?

 Be friendly and helpful and funny and yourself – you’ve got this!

-PS: If you’d like to learn the basics behind a great social media marketing plan, as well as some practical ways to promote your book online without spending your life on social media, join my workshop on the 18th of November 2020.
+PS: If you’d like to learn the basics behind a great social media marketing plan, as well as some practical ways to promote your book online without spending your life on social media, download my content planning workbook: 7 Steps to an Effective Online Content Plan.